CSNW/d3.compose/README.md

 ## Getting Started

 1. Download the [latest release](https://github.com/CSNW/d3.compose/releases)

+    - Use `d3.compose-all` to use the standard charts/components to create your charts
+    - Use `d3.compose-mixins` if you're creating your own charts/components and want to use d3.compose's mixins to help
+    - Use `d3.compose` if you're using your own charts/components

 2. Download the dependencies:

     - [http://d3js.org/](D3.js (>= 3.0.0))
     - [http://misoproject.com/d3-chart/](d3.chart (>= 0.2.0))
     - [http://underscorejs.org/](Underscore.js (>= 1.5.0))

-3. Add d3.compose and dependencies to your html.
+3. Add d3.compose and dependencies to your html:

-    - Use `d3.compose-all` to use the standard charts/components to create your charts
-    - Use `d3.compose-mixins` if you're creating your own charts/components and want to use d3.compose's mixins to help
-    - Use `d3.compose` if you're using your own charts/components

     ```html
     <!doctype html>